 Brent A. Brown, AIA

-Brent resides with his family in the century old Munger Place Neighborhood in Old East Dallas.
+Brent resides with his wife Anne and their son Elliott in the century plus old Munger Place Neighborhood in Old East Dallas.